 If you are able to give plenty of healthy foods and other milks to your baby, and you want to stop breastfeeding, do this slowly, over about 3 weeks.

 Feed your baby soft, mashed, healthy foods 5 or 6 times a day (or more).
 You can also boil animal milk to give the baby.

 If you do not have enough food or enough different foods to give the baby, it is better to keep breastfeeding until your baby is 2 years old or more.

-The story on page 157 shows how one community helped families feed their young children enough.
+The story Working together to feed babies the very best shows how one community helped families feed their young children enough.